 The process:

-➤ The AI generates components, state management, and data storage logic.
+➤ AI generates the components, state management, and data storage logic.
 You review the code, make adjustments, and test the result.

 Key difference from traditional coding:

-Beginners and quick prototypes
+Beginners and rapid prototyping

 Experienced developers

-AI-first development
+AI-assisted development

-| Tool | Monthly Cost | Best For | Learning Curve | Mobile Support |
+| Tool | Monthly Cost | Ideal For | Learning Curve | Mobile Support |

 |---|---|---|---|---|